Exchange Accounting Reconciliation

 • Row six contains values for the new exchange order.
 Its order name prefix shows it as an exchange.

-Note: In this example, the merchant has the Loop Discount turned on [link to new LD HCA].
-This is indicated by the exchange order's $148 discount (shown as -148) that brought the sale amount for the exchange down to $0.
+In this example, the merchant has the Loop Discount turned on.
+This is indicated by the exchange order's $148 discount (shown as -148), which brought the sale amount down to $0 for the exchange.

 This image shows a consolidated version of the previous report example.
 It contains the same rows but only the columns for channel name, order name, gross sales, discounts, returns, and net sales.